“First step towards cleaning-up public life”- Rajiv Gandhi (the then Prime Minister)

 - GROUNDS FOR DISQUALIFICATION

 - Member of Parliament or State Legislature belonging to a political party is deemed to have defected if he either voluntarily resigns or gives up the membership of his political party, or he disobeys the directives of the party leadership on a vote or abstains from voting without taking prior permission.
-However, he can seek permission of party before 15 days.
+However, he can seek the permission of party before 15 days.

 - An independent candidate joins the party after the election. (discriminatory viz a viz nominated member.